johannfaouzi/pyts/doc/index.rst

 -------------------------------

-The exact API of all functions and classes, as given in the doctring.
+The exact API of all functions and classes, as given in the docstrings.
 The API documents expected types and allowed features for all functions, and all parameters available for the algorithms.

 `Examples <auto_examples/index.html>`_